Notes on the Geography of Tanzania: Zanzibar

 On the site of the slave market, the British erected an Anglican church.

-And here's it is, a substantial edifice consecrated in 1903, 30 years after the abolition of slavery and 13 after the declaration of a British protectorate.
+The church was consecrated in 1903, 30 years after the abolition of slavery on Zanzibar and 13 after the declaration of a British protectorate.

 The entry has a typical, carved Zanzibari door, though nodding to the Gothic.
 The true Omani door would have a flat lintel.